FPC's Karina Marcelus won the triple jump and was runner-up in the 100 hurdles at the Class 4A state track and field championships. Courtesy photo

 FPC's boys medal winners, including Logan Jacobelli who earned three medals, at the Class 4A state track championships.
 Courtesy photo

-Because of a rain delay, Karina Marcelus’ state championship events were condensed into a 60-minute time frame.
+Because of a rain delay, Karina Marcelus’ state track and field events were condensed into a 60-minute time frame.

-During that hour, the Flagler Palm Coast senior won the girls triple jump title and finished second in the 100-meter hurdles — breaking her own school records in both events — at the Class 4A state track and field championships Saturday, May 9, at the University of North Florida’s Hodges Stadium.
+During that hour, the Flagler Palm Coast senior won the girls triple jump title and finished second in the 100-meter hurdles — breaking her own school records in both events.

-FPC also won the boys 4x400 relay in the last — and most exciting — race of the night.
-The relay team of Logan Jacobelli, Will Roberts, Mikey Najpaver and Jordan Haymon won the race in a photo finish by eight-thousandths of a second over Miami Columbus.
-The Bulldogs finished in 3 minutes, 14.342 seconds, with Columbus finishing in 3:14.350.
+FPC also won the boys 4x400 relay in the last — and most exciting — race of the evening.
+The relay team of Logan Jacobelli, Will Roberts, Mikey Najpaver and Jordan Haymon won in a photo finish by eight-thousandths of a second over Miami Columbus.
+Haymon crossed the finish line in 3 minutes, 14.342 seconds, with Columbus’ Alexander Lopez crossing in 3:14.350.

 “It was pretty crazy,” FPC coach David Halliday said.
-“Jordan’s leg is not 100%, and the kid from Columbus (Alexander Lopez) is really, really good.
-But Jordan just outleaned him at the end.
+“Jordan’s leg is not 100%, and the kid from Columbus is really, really good.
 It was very exciting for the whole state, and a little bit of a heart attack for me.
 But I’m excited for the kids.
 They sealed the deal on what they wanted to do, which was to be state champions in the 4x4.”

-The Bulldogs have had some exceptional 4x400 relay teams in past years.
-Their 4x400 teams placed second at state in 2013, 2019 and 2023, but Jacobelli, Roberts, Najpaver and Haymon are the first in school history to win the state championship.
+The Bulldogs have had some exceptional 4x400 relay teams in past years, finishing second at state in 2013, 2019 and 2023, but Jacobelli, Roberts, Najpaver and Haymon are the first in school history to win the state championship.

 “They set the school record at the Florida relays, so they definitely solidified themselves as the best ever 4x4 here by having the record and winning the state title,” Halliday said.

-Haymon also placed second in the 400-meter dash, finishing with a time of 47.82 seconds in the slow heat with only Devin Matthews of Ocoee topping that in the second heat with a time of 47.24.
+Haymon finished the 400-meter dash in 47.82 seconds in the slow heat with only Devin Matthews of Ocoee topping that in the fast heat with a time of 47.24.
+Haymon missed state last year with the injury.
+In his final high school meet, the senior took home gold and senior.

 Matanzas sophomore Peyton Cerasi collected two medals at the Class 3A state championships on May 8, at UNF.